marco-michel/TimeEvolver/README.md

 ## Internal data formats

-Besides fundamental data types the TimeEvolver defines following two additional matrix types in the header file ``matrixDataTypes.h``:
+Besides fundamental data types, *TimeEvolver* defines the following two additional matrix types in the header file ``matrixDataTypes.h``:
 * A dense matrix ``matrix(size_t nn, size_t mm)`` with ``nn`` the number of rows and ``mm`` the number of columns
 * A sparse matrix in coordinate format ``smatrix(std::complex<double>* val, size_t* col, size_t* row, size_t nbV, int nn, int mm)`` with ``nn`` the number of rows, ``mm`` the number of columns, ``nbV`` the number of non-zero entries, ``row`` the row indices of the non-zero values, ``col`` the column indices of the non-zero values, ``val`` the non-zero values of the sparse matrix
 * A base class ``krylovBasicObservable(const std::string& name)`` for handling observables, computing and storeing expectation values given a state vector as well as streamlining output to a file.
 There are several derivated classes to sepecalized to the cases where the observable is given by a vector, a sparse matrix or a dense matrix.
-* The structure ``krylovReturn`` for the output of the TimeEvolver.
+* The structure ``krylovReturn`` for the output of the *TimeEvolver*.
 It contains the following output data types:
     *  ``std::complex<double>* evolvedState`` The full quantum state evolved until time ``t``
     * ``double err`` An upper error bound on the numerical error
     * ``size_t n_steps`` The number of Kyrlov steps needed for the timeevolution